We are sustainable

 Our commitment to sustainable development includes ISO certification for environmental and energy management systems for our entire portfolio.

-Currently all of our buildings in the Czech Republic and Romania have received ISO 14001 (Environmental management) and 50001 (Energy management) certification.
+Currently all of our buildings in the Czech Republic, Slovakia and Romania have received ISO 14001 (Environmental management) and 50001 (Energy management) certification.
 This further underscores our commitment to both the environment and our tenants.
 We continue to implement high sustainability standards in our processes throughout the Group portfolio and plan in the near term to finalise ISO certification in all countries where we operate the CTPark Network.

 The circular economy is a “closed-loop” system that minimises waste and resource consumption.
 We’re rolling out the concept of “circular parks” to maximise sustainability, starting with our A-class office portfolio.

 CTP is working to make its industrial and office parks more sustainable.
 We chose Spielberk Office Centre in Brno as a pilot project to discover what we could do to get to zero waste and greater efficiency in line with the principles of the circular economy.
 The Czech-based Institute of Circular Economics gave us a set of concrete recommendations that will make the functioning of the entire office park more eco-friendly.
-This includes things installing hot-air dryers in all bathrooms, which prevents nearly 80,000 tons of paper waste each year.
+This includes things like installing hot-air dryers in all bathrooms, which prevents nearly 80,000 tons of paper waste each year.
 Other initiatives include investing in better recycling containers and creating systems to enable our clients to easily recycle their office waste, including paper, printer toner, and bio waste.
 Best practices from the Spielberk pilot project will be transferred to our other office projects in Brno and Ostrava, in addition to our industrial portfolio wherever possible.

 CTP Approach to ESG